scottyob/igc-logbook-generator/README.md

+# This project is **ARCHIVED** and should no longer be considered.

+> :warning: Instead, the entire pipeline has been moved into my website now.
+Please see github.com/scottyob/nextjs-website for a more streamlined approach

+---

 This project is intended to take in flight logs in the format of both:
 - [IGC files][def]
 - Manual entries from a CSV